Do you want to add a Facebook event calendar in WordPress?

 The options you can see on the next screen will vary.
 However, you can typically change the size of the text and the text color.

-By default, Smash Balloon shows a ‘Like’ box underneath your event calendar, which allows visitors to follow your Facebook page or share it with other people.
+By default, Smash Balloon adds a Facebook like button underneath your event calendar, which allows visitors to follow your Facebook page or share it with other people.

 This feature can get you more followers and social shares, so it’s worth clicking on ‘Like Box’ to see what changes you can make.